 with high profitability, create added value .

-Agriculture, livestock and fishing are the main livelihoods in the West African region, employing 60% of the workforce but the agricultural sector contributes to GDP to 35%.
-Agriculture is also the sector that underpins the development of export capacity of States.
+Agriculture, animal husbandry and fishing are the main livelihoods in the West African region, employing 60 per cent of the labour force, but the agricultural sector contributes only 35 per cent to GDP.
+Agriculture is also the sector on which the development of the export capacity of States is based.

-In fact, the market opportunities for operators in the sector are becoming more dynamic.
-And to answer a request for increasingly large and varied initiatives such as the Agricultural Productivity Program in West Africa (WAAPP), established by ECOWAS, strive to build a food system that promotes complementarity ecosystems and agro-ecological zones of the various Member states of the region.
+In fact, market opportunities for operators in the sector are increasingly dynamic.
+And to meet an increasingly important and varied demand, initiatives such as the West African Agricultural Productivity Programme (WAAPP), created by ECOWAS, are striving to build a food system that promotes the complementarity of ecosystems and agro-ecological zones in the various member states of the region.

-However, the implementation of such a device requires significant investments in terms of agricultural equipment, food security and the improvement of value chains of important investments in terms of equipment,
+However, the establishment of such a system requires major investments in terms of agricultural equipment, food security and the improvement of value chains of important investments in terms of equipment,

 Despite the significant investments made since fifteen years in infrastructure needs remain largely unmet, on a very large territory.
 However, efficient infrastructure linking the different economic sectors, give coherence to the production system, reduce disparities of opportunities between cities and the countryside and ensure a better distribution of wealth among the different strata of society and between zones urban and rural.